How To Stop Steam From Opening On Startup

 Method 2: Disable Steam Startup Launch Using Windows Task Manager

-This method requires accessing the Task Manager on Windows and disabling Steam from the “startup” section.
+This technique involves using the Task Manager on Windows and deactivating Steam from the “startup” area.
 Here’s how:

 1. Right-click on the taskbar and select “Task Manager.”